ZinggJM/PxEPD2/examples/PxEPD2_Example/lib/PxEPD2/README.md

 # GxEPD2_PP
 ## Experimental Particle Display Library for SPI E-Paper Displays

-## only use was to analyze issues with Particle Desktop IDE
+## only use is to show issues with Particle Desktop IDE

 - With full Graphics and Text support using Adafruit_GFX  (Adafruit_GFX_RK Version 1.3.5)